mlech413/bamazon/README.md

 #### Items that are out of stock will no longer appear in the initial product display.
 In our example, item 5 (Bounce Dryer Sheets) are now sold out, so they are *NOT* displayed when the application is run again:
 ![Img4.jpg](/images/Img4.jpg)

 #### The application will only accept numbers of actual products.
-It will reject:
+It will not accept
-* any numbers outside of the item ID range,
+* any numbers that are not a displayed item ID,
 * pressing Enter with no value, and
 * all non-numeric characters.
 #### In all of these cases, a message is displayed and the product list is displayed again: